-Our Commitment to Education and Conservation, a two coast presence…
+Our commitment to education and conservation, a two-coast presence…

-Through our monthly public lectures we work to engage those of all ages in scientific inquiry and discovery through the Evenings at Whitney Public Lecture Series.
+Through our monthly public lectures, we work to engage those of all ages in scientific inquiry and discovery through the Evenings at Whitney Public Lecture Series.

+Whitney Lab also operates Sea Horse Key Marine Laboratory on the Gulf Coast, its sister lab.
 Seahorse Key Marine Laboratory and Whitney are expanding to offer joint research and training programs in coastal ecology and marine biology.

 Key Conservation Program Members